I Need Help

 - We provide education to promote understanding and awareness of often hidden experiences.

 Out of The Cold Collingwood is an emergency winter shelter that will operate overnight between November and April.
-We plan to operate the winter shelter until the permanent shelter is operational.

 Example timeline of the nightly shelter schedule:

 - 7:00 pm Clients are screened and assessed as they arrive, and case management services offered.

 - 7:30 pm Clients will be served a warm meal and provided personal hygiene/health items as needed.

 - 7:00 am Shelter closes for the day.